-Rev. Dr. Shaw begins her studies as the only woman in a class of 43.
-She later becomes the first woman ordained in the Methodist Protestant Church.
+Rev. Dr. Shaw begins her studies in 1876 as the only woman in a class of 43.
+After her graduation in 1878, she becomes the first woman ordained in the Methodist Protestant Church.
 A full century would pass before other seminaries would admit women.

 Helen Magill White